 Children aged 3 and 4 are entitled to 30 hours of state-funded childcare per week.
 A part-time day nursery for a child under two years old costs, on average, £138 per week.

 You will pay approximately the same for a holiday club for your child (a childcare facility looking after children during school holidays).

 Where to live in the UK

 The UK consists of mainland Great Britain and Northern Ireland.
-Deciding where to live in the UK depends on plenty of factors, but the biggest one is how much money you’re willing to spend.
+Deciding where to live in the UK depends on many factors, but the biggest one is how much money you’re willing to spend.

-Let’s break it down into the 4 nations for greater clarity.
+Let’s break it down into the four nations for greater clarity.

 England is the largest and most diverse nation in the UK.
 It’s what many expats consider to be the UK, but this isn’t correct.
 Within England, you’ll find a wider range of quality of living than elsewhere.